 “The typical treatment in the past for someone whose pelvis was shattered in an automobile accident was to X-ray or CAT-scan the broken bones, plan the surgery, and then conduct it.
 It may be more effective to scan the victim’s pelvis and three-dimensionally reconstruct the broken bones,” Atala says.
 “Surgeons can then take the printed pieces in hand, design needed replacement pieces, and have them ready at the time of surgery.”

-So 3D bioprinting is positioning itself not only to improve the quality of patient care but also facilitate pre-surgery calculations for physicians as well.
+So 3D bioprinting is positioning itself not only to improve the quality of patient care but also to facilitate pre-surgery calculations for physicians as well.
 It looks like the potential medical uses for 3D printing are endless.

 How could 3D printing improve your patient care?